National Guard members seen sleeping on Capitol floor ahead of inauguration

 Download the FOX 5 DC News App for Local Breaking News and Weather

-At least 10,000 National Guard members are expected to be deployed in D.C.
+At least 10,000 National Guard members are expected to be deployed in D.C., and Acting D.C.
+Police Chief said that number could ultimately swell to "upwards of 20,000."

 Last week, the District received commitments from the Maryland, Virginia, Pennsylvania, New Jersey, and New York National Guards.